wazuh/wazuh-documentation/source/pci-dss/rootkit-detection.rst

 Rootkit detection
 =================

-Rootkit and trojan detection is performed using two files: ``rootkit_files.txt`` and ``rootkit_trojans.txt``.
+Rootkit and trojan detection are performed using two files: ``rootkit_files.txt`` and ``rootkit_trojans.txt``.
 In addition, other low-level tests are performed to detect kernel-level rootkits.
 You can use these capabilities by adding references to these files in ``ossec.conf``:

 ::